The world is full of magic things,

 to grow sharper

 There is much research to show the beneficial effects of Mindfulness.
 I will be honest and say that I have struggled to practice it despite having various apps and hearing others say how it has helped them.
 I find it hard to relax, yet know how important it is to give myself time to unwind from the daily pressures that crowd and overwhelm my mind.
-So I have felt a bit of a failure when mindfulness is the topic of conversations or when encouraging others to try it.
-However, something struck me that sometimes we have to find what works for us, and I realised that I do practice mindfulness only without really knowing it.
+So in the past I have felt a bit of a failure when mindfulness is the topic of conversation or when encouraging others to try it.
+So I decided that I should seize the challenge and take a mindfulness practitioners course and see what it could teach me.
+Im hoping to share my new learning and what I am gaining from it.
+However, something struck me when I was reflecting on mindfulness is that sometimes we have to find what works for us, and I realised that I do practice mindfulness only without really knowing it.

 There’s nothing I like more than going out with my camera.
 Ive not been taking pictures long but instead of getting bogged down with the technical side, I have just gone out camera in hand and started taking pictures.
 I always wanted to be able to capture the amazing things I see, but doubted that I could do so with the lens of a camera.